Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-Neutrinos, as the most elusive Standard Model (SM) particles, may hold the key to discovering new physics.
+{\textbf {\textit{Introduction.--}}} Neutrinos, as the most elusive Standard Model (SM) particles, may hold the key to discovering new physics.
 While the SM predicts neutrinos to be massless, neutrino oscillation experiments have precisely measured two non-zero mass-squared differences, namely, $\Delta m^2_{\rm sol}\simeq 7.5\times 10^{-5}$ eV$^2$ and $\Delta m^2_{\rm atm}\simeq 2.5\times 10^{-3}$ eV$^2$~\cite{Esteban:2024eli}, indicating that at least two of the three neutrino mass eigenvalues must be non-zero.
-Despite this breakthrough, the absolute neutrino mass scale, i.e., whether the lightest neutrino has non-zero mass, remains unknown.
-A direct and model-independent laboratory constraint on the absolute neutrino mass comes from the kinematics of beta decay or electron capture.
-Currently, KATRIN has the best direct limit on $m_\nu<0.45$ eV at 90\% confidence level~\cite{Katrin:2024cdt}, with a design sensitivity of 0.2 eV~\cite{KATRIN:2022ayy}, while the proposed Project 8 experiment aims for 0.04 eV~\cite{ Project8:2022wqh}.
+Despite this breakthrough, the absolute neutrino mass scale, i.e., whether the lightest neutrino mass is non-zero, remains unknown.
+A direct model-independent laboratory constraint on the absolute neutrino mass comes from the kinematics of beta decay or electron capture.
+Currently, KATRIN sets the best direct limit of $m_\nu<0.45$ eV at 90\% confidence level (CL)~\cite{Katrin:2024cdt}, with a design sensitivity of 0.2 eV~\cite{KATRIN:2022ayy}, while the proposed Project 8 experiment aims for 0.04 eV~\cite{ Project8:2022wqh}.

 Precision cosmology provides an alternative indirect way to measure the \emph{total} neutrino mass.
 In the standard cosmological model, neutrinos decouple from the thermal bath during Big Bang Nucleosynthesis (BBN) at a temperature around $1$~MeV.
 Afterward, neutrinos continue to free-stream until their temperature falls below their mass, making them non-relativistic.
 Relativistic neutrinos suppress the growth of structure because they do not cluster and hinder the clustering of other matter through radiation pressure~\cite{Lesgourgues:2006nd}.
 This characteristic suppression of the matter power spectrum makes cosmological probes such as the Cosmic Microwave Background (CMB) and the Baryon Acoustic Oscillations (BAO) sensitive to neutrino mass.
-The strongest constraint to date on the total neutrino mass, $\sum m_\nu < 0.0642~{\rm eV}$ at 95\% CL, comes from Planck + DESI-II BAO analysis~\cite{Planck:2018vyg,DESI:2025ejh}, surpassing current laboratory constraints by an order of magnitude.
+The strongest constraint to date on the total neutrino mass, $\sum m_\nu < 0.0642~{\rm eV}$ at 95\% CL, comes from Planck + DESI-DR2 BAO analysis~\cite{Planck:2018vyg,DESI:2025ejh}, surpassing current laboratory constraints by an order of magnitude.